Back to Local Impacts

 ACA Enhanced Tax Credit Expiration

-Most individuals and families who purchase their own healthcare coverage have been eligible for premium tax credits that reduce their out-of-pocket costs since 2014.
-Congress temporarily expanded these credits in 2021 and 2022, and these expanded credits are set to expire at the end of this year.
+Most individuals and families who purchase their own healthcare coverage were eligible for premium tax credits that reduced their out-of-pocket costs from 2014 until they expired at the end of 2025.

-Co-Equal has developed estimates for each congressional district of the number of individuals enrolled in marketplace coverage, the average premium increases for enrollees if the enhanced tax credits expire, premium increases for three representative households, and coverage losses.
+Co-Equal has developed estimates for each congressional district of the number of individuals who enrolled in marketplace coverage in 2025, their average premium increases due to the expiration of the enhanced tax credits, premium increases for three representative households, and coverage losses.

 In the average congressional district, 55,800 individuals enrolled in marketplace coverage in 2025.
-If the enhanced tax credits expire, premiums would increase for these enrollees by $1,050 on average.
-Individual households would see larger increases.
+With the expiration of the enhanced tax credits, enrollees’ premiums are expected to increase by $754 on average.
+Many individuals and families saw larger increases.
 In the average congressional district:

-In the average district, up to 14,500 marketplace enrollees could become uninsured over the next decade.
+In the average district, up to 14,500 marketplace enrollees will become uninsured over the next decade.

 Explore The DataImpact in the Average DistrictMethodology